jbrijs/swole-ai/README.md

 - **Enhanced AI Features**: There are plans to expand the AI capabilities of the application, leveraging more features from the OpenAI API to provide additional intelligent functionalities that enhance user experience.

----

-This dedicated section on OpenAI API integration not only gives a clear understanding of its role within the application but also highlights the technological sophistication and advanced features of your project.